 The machine consists of a double hemispherical ram head on a manually adjustable shaft.
 A load cell on the ram head measures the force being applied to the mattress.
 The shaft is connected to an adjustable eccentric which is rotated by an electric motor at up to 160 cycles per minute, variable.

-The bedding is located below the ram, and the eccentric and shaft position adjusted so that the maximum load of 1025N and the minimum load of 22N is applied when the eccentric is rotated to the lowest and highest positions respectively.
-A position transducer is located so the position of the ram head can be measured automatically.
+The testing method starts by placing the mattress below the ram.
+Then, adjusting eccentric and shaft position.
+So that the specific load is possible to apply.
+That is maximum load of 1025N and the minimum load of 22N.
+This is when the eccentric rotates to the lowest and highest positions respectively.
+The machine measures the psoition of ram head automatically.
+This is with the help of position transducer.